ShubhamPrajapati2004/NumberGame-Project-01/README.md

 2. Prompt the user to enter their guess for the generated number.
 3. Compare the user's guess with the generated number and provide feedback on whether the guessis correct, too high, or too low.
 4. Repeat steps 2 and 3 until the user guesses the correct number.

-You can incorporate additional details as follows:

-6. Limit the number of attempts the user has to guess the number.
+5. Limit the number of attempts the user has to guess the number.
-7. Add the option for multiple rounds, allowing the user to play again.
+6. Add the option for multiple rounds, allowing the user to play again.
-8. Display the user's score, which can be based on the number of attempts taken or rounds won.
+7. Display the user's score, which can be based on the number of attempts taken or rounds won.